CirroBuild/FrostiDocs/tutorial/2022-03-29-crypto-volumes-julia-questdb.md

 Saturday is the day that strays away from all the others.
 This shows that the profile of trading BTCUSD over Saturday is structurally different to the other weekdays.
-So if you are running an algorithmic tradingvstratepy 24 hours 7 days a week then you will need to consider how Saturday might need some special rules.
+So if you are running an algorithmic trading strategy 24 hours 7 days a week then you will need to consider how Saturday might need some special rules.